mohammadsalman98/WeatherApp-with-Redux-Toolkit/README.md

 # Weather App with Redux Toolkit

-This weather app serves as a practical example of integrating Redux Toolkit in a React application for state management, alongside the use of HTTP methods to interact with a weather API.
+This weather app serves as a simple practical example of integrating Redux Toolkit in a React application for state management, alongside the use of HTTP methods to interact with a weather API.

 ## Features